-There really is no archetype for a company that comes to an agency as a client, as we have had clients ranging from single developers to multinational corporations.
+There really is no archetype for a company that comes to a mobile marketing agency as a client, as we have had clients ranging from single developers to multinational corporations.
 Companies seek help from marketing agencies for several main reasons, which typically include that the company doesn’t have the time, people, expertise, or toolsets to support their marketing efforts.

 That said, smaller companies typically contract agencies to manage their organic marketing efforts, while larger companies prefer that agencies manage their paid marketing efforts.

-The benefit of working with an agency is to leverage years of experience spent working with dozens, hundreds of even thousands of apps.
+The benefit of hire a mobile app marketing company is to leverage years of experience spent working with dozens, hundreds of even thousands of apps.
 This generally yields a deeper understanding of the marketing strategy and tactics, with which the agency is able to: